+Matt. iv.
 Phil. iii.
-9.
+9. use#pd-google

 Matt. xix.
 27. Luke xvi.
-5. The Expounder.
+5. I he Ex-

+pounder.

-the less because so much has been forgiven; and it at once suppresses every tendency to the question, What shall we have therefore? by another, How much owest thou unto my lord?
+the less because so much has been forgiven; and it at once suppresses every tendency to the question, What shall we have therefore by another, How much owest thou unto my Lord? unto THE LORD!

-- 3. Love also is the expositor of the law which it keeps and defends.
-It is the scribe well instructed within the heart. - (1.)
+- 3. Love also is the expositor of the law which it keeps and It is the scribe well instructed within the heart. - Interprets and Transtigures. - (1.)
 The enlightened and regenerate reason is of course the interpreter of the commandments; but love is the ever-present secretary of the judgment, and renders the meaning of every law with an infinite grace peculiar to itself.
-This heavenly Magister Sententiarum explains the phraseology of ethics in its own sense; and defines the terms of its vocabulary in its own spirit. relax the meaning of any of the most rigid of them. and Ought and Shall have their full significance; the language of threatening and sanction is not softened; nor is the Moral Governor of the universe reduced to a personification of mere good-But charity, without abolishing or really qualifying the ethical ideas of the Scripture, transfigures both them and the language that expresses them.
-Yet this is only by giving the commandments their deeper meaning: the spiritual interpretation, as we call it, is really the generous interpretation of love.
-When the New Lawgiver ascended the Mount and opened His mouth, Love Incarnate then first disclosed the hidden mysteries of ethics; and its deep interpretation pervades the whole Sermon.
+This heavenly Magister Sententiarum explains the phraseology of ethics in its own sense; and defines the terms of its vocabulary in its own spirit. relax the meaning of any of the most rigid of them.
+The Must and Ought and Shall have their full significance; the language of threatening and sanction is not softened; nor is the Moral Governor of the universe reduced to a personification of mere good-But charity, without abolishing or really qualifying the ethical ideas of the Scripture, transfigures both them and the language that expresses them.
+Yet this is only by giving the commandments their deeper meaning: the spiritual interpretation, as we call it, is really the generous interpretation of love. the New Lawgiver ascended the Mount and opened His mouth, Love Incarnate then first disclosed the hidden mysteries of ethics; and its deep interpretation pervades the whole Sermon.
 Applied to the commandments generally, and to the Decalogue in particular, it reveals a new world of morals.
-The precepts of the first table, literally interpreted, seem cold and hard and limited: but let love interpret them according to its sentiment of perfect So it is with the other table.
-Let the injunctions to remember the Sabbath, to abstain from stealing, and murder, and adultery, and false witness be severally expounded by perfect charity, and how their spiritual meaning searches the heart, quickens the pulse of duty, and inflames the desire! - (2.)
-Again, love supplies the omissions of every statute and code; being quick to discern, where the law is silent, its unexpressed meaning and inference.
-Love is the fulfilling or the COMPLEMENT of the law, and its supplement also.
-It fills up the interstices by a running commentary, and adds an undertone of subsidiary precepts that perfect the directory of duty.
-It interlineates the written code within and without, inserting its own boundless variety of unwritten commands.
+The precepts of the first table, literally interpreted, seem cold and hard and limited: but let love interpret them according to its sentiment of perfect Let the injunctions to devotion!
+So it is with the other table. remember the Sabbath, to abstain from stealing, and murder, and adultery, and false witness be severally expounded by perfect charity, and how their spiritual meaning searches the heart, quickens the pulse of duty, and inflames the soul's desire!